lbighetti/littlealchemist.io/_posts/2017-03-15-understading-elixir-pattern-matching.md

 In the first example Elixir would bind the variable __foo__ to __7__.

-In th second example, foo would bind to the array `["b", "a", "r"]`
+In the second example, foo would bind to the array `["b", "a", "r"]`

 However, this would also work: